Frequently Asked Questions

 VISIONS employs local cooks who prepare dinners that satisfy each person’s palette.
 Meals blend Western fare and local cuisine.

 VISIONS programs are accustomed to accommodating allergies and food restrictions.
-There are full vegetarian options at all meals, and we welcome vegan diets, as well.
+There are full vegetarian options at all meals, and we are also able to accommodate gluten-free and vegan diets as long as we receive advance notice.
 If your diet is highly specialized, please call to discuss your needs.

 Who are VISIONS leaders?